-What you didn't know is that rooms in this Koreatown property regularly clock in at under $200 per night, which is a steal for LA.
+What you didn't know is that rooms in this Koreatown property regularly clock in at under $200 per night, which is a steal for Los Angeles.
 With only 94 rooms, it's both cozy and a steal.

 Hotel Normandie offers guests a time machine to 1920s Hollywood.
 It's also perfectly centrally located for a long-stint in the city.
 You're only a few miles from the theaters and concert centers.

 Although it certainly falls into old-world Hollywood, it still feels delightfully modern and has fiber-optic wifi.
-It also hosts a branch of Cassell's Burgers, a must for any LA trip.
+It also hosts a branch of Cassell's Burgers, a must for any Los Angeles trip.

 3. Luxe Sunset Blvd Hotel (Bel Air)

-Luxe is a boutique hotel in the heart of Bel-Air, and it is pure LA.
+Luxe is a boutique hotel in the heart of Bel-Air, and it is pure Los Angeles.

 There are 160 rooms and suites with both gracious space insides and incredible views of the skyline from the windows (or balconies).
 And because it comes in at around $200 on average, it's one of the most affordable Sunset options.